Program Overview

 dallison@utah.gov

-The sampling season for 2024 begins October 2023 and runs through March 2024.
+The sampling season for 2025 begins October 2024 and runs through March 2025.
 If you live in or have a business in an area eligible for testing, you either have or will receive a packet in the mail inviting you to have your home or business tested.
-Letters will be mailed out in September/October of 2023.
+Letters will be mailed out in September of 2024.
 If you do not receive a packet, you are not in an area where vapor intrusion is an issue.

 If you received a packet, please return the response card in the enclosed self-addressed stamped envelope so we can schedule your home or business for testing.
 We encourage everyone within the eligible areas to have their home or business tested, even if you've been tested before.